panopset/src/docs/deploy.md

 ## Platform specific deployment

+To build and publishes the application, and generate the checksums, run the script for the intended platform.

+On Debian based linux systems, it is "all linux (build scripts) deb":

+    aldeb.sh

+On RPM based linux systems, it is "all linux rpm":

+    alrpm.sh

-On a mac it is "all mac", which builds and publishes the application, and creates the checksums:
+On a mac it is "all mac",

     am.sh

-... and on Windows it is
+... and on Windows it is "all windows":

     aw.sh